-Carlos Angustia (Spanish for Worry) for his middle name Augusto .
-According to his relatives he was a very disobedient and curious boy.
-He was really surrounded with the constant appetite of reaching nature and challenge himself to every type of non traditional sport or hobbie.
+Carlos Angustia (Spanish for Worry) for his last name Augusto Sifontes.
+According to his relatives, he was a very disobedient kid, a very ambitious boy.
+He was really surrounded with the constant appetite of reaching nature and, or challenge himself to every type of non traditional hobbies & sports.

-During his adolescence, while studying Mechanical Engineering, around 1996, a study that he founded extremely fascinating.
-He used to enjoy the combination of surfing and judo in the Central University of Venezuela (UCV).
-In 1997 he began a very strong curiosity for underwater sports such as Freediving and Spear Fishing.
-He was so devoted to those two that he completely abandoned judo and dedicate his complete time to underwater sports.
+While studying Mechanical Engineering, around 1993-97, he used to enjoy the combination of hiking, rugby and judo in the Universidad Central de Venezuela (UCV).
+In 1997 he began a very strong curiosity for underwater sports such as Freediving and Spearfishing.
+He was so devoted to those two that he completely abandoned judo and dedicate his complete time to underwater sports; spearfishing and mostly Freediving.

-A the end of ’97, he started to check good competitive results in spear fishing and freediving quite a few first places there on national level.
+Around 1998-1999, he started to check good competitive results in spearfishing and freediving quite a few first places there on a national level.
 Around 1999, he faces his first important decision in dedicating more time to either the fishing or the freediving.
 His ambitious attitude made him go to freediving a sport that at the most upcoming disciplines that year, very new extreme depths.

 In 2000, he had none new millennium proposition.
 Carlos has always been attracted to the stars, a person who carries out his passion to wonder beyond the limits of the human being.
-He decided to form the very first national freediving team of Venezuela to compete at the Team World Championship of Freediving at Nice-France by AIDA; International association of Freediving development AIDA: hyper link in pop out to their logo and webpage).
-Placed third and shocked of the capabilities of the team.
+He together with a group of friends decided to form the very first national freediving team of Venezuela to compete for the world championship of freediving at Nice by AIDA; International Association of Freediving development AIDA.
+Placed third place in the World for the Venezuelan TEAM was a huge motivation to keep pushing limits and training level.

-The following year, they were expecting to reach podium one of the members get a Disqualification and obtained place 11th.
-For that reason Carlos observed his abilities were at a higher level than his teammates, he visualized very outstanding and international depths.
+The following year, they were expecting to reach podium one of the members get a disqualification and the team obtained place 11th.
+For that reason Carlos start to plan individual goals and visualized very outstanding and international depths.
 He feels the need to train individually and plans the very first world record in name of his country Venezuela.

-In October, 2002, at Puerto Cruz, Venezuela he presented his first event “Reto en el Abismo” (hyperlink logo: challenging the abyss) put a landmark in Venezuela.
+In October 2002, at Puerto Cruz, Venezuela he presented his first event “Reto en el Abismo” put a landmark in Venezuela.
 A very touching victory given the recent circumstances the country has been through.
-Carlos gave his country two WR in Free-Immersion (FI) (-93m) and Constant Weight (CW) all within one week.
+Carlos gave his country two WR in Free-Immersion (FI -93m) and Constant Weight (CW -90m) all within one week.
 Carlos had gained attention from the entire nation, he gave an audience of people, including children, and he gave them a reason keep going forward.

 Up until 2002, he had already broken a few records in all kind of freediving disciplines exploring new challenging depths.